 Mightier Together: We Are Saint Mary’s

-Get ready to ROAR into our IB Middle Years Programme!
+Get ready to ROAR into Richmond’s only Catholic IB Middle Years Programme!

 Our incredible Faculty & Staff represent a balanced mix of time-honored traditions and fresh global perspectives.
 We are fortunate to have strong retention among our family of employees–some of whom are Monarch Alums–who help carry the mantle of Monarch pride from generation to generation.
 Some of our newer employees bring personal and professional experiences from overseas including Europe, Africa, the Middle East and South America!

 Our unique blend of Monarch Pride can best be experienced at signature community events throughout the year where IB students have the opportunity to plan, participate and volunteer their time in order to earn community service hours.
-Annual favorites include Constitution Day, Saints Day, Middle School Dances, Advent Brunch, Lenten Fish Fry Dinners and Night of Nations to name but a few!
+Annual favorites include Constitution Day, Hispanic Heritage Month, Saints Day, Middle School Dances and Night of Nations to name but a few!

 Need a Pep Talk?
 No problem.

-No special application.
-Every Middle School Student is part of our IB MYP!
+There is no special application to gain admission into Saint Mary’s IB Programme.
+Every Middle School Student is automatically a part of our IB MYP!

 - A strong academic program emphasizing holistic instruction, interdisciplinary curriculum, developmentally appropriate classroom practices, positive school climate, communication skills, and international mindedness preparing students to enter a global economy.